 If you have herpes or chickenpox, it’s likely you may be prescribed valacyclovir or a similar antiviral drug.
 The dosage and length of your treatment will be dependent on the type of virus.

-For genital herpes and cold sores, adults are usually prescribed 1g of the medication twice a day for up to 10 days.
+For genital herpes, adults are usually prescribed 1g of the medication twice a day for up to 10 days.

-To treat herpes zoster, adults are usually recommended a dose of 1g 3 times a day for up to 7 days.
+To treat herpes zoster, adults are usually prescribed a dose of 1g 3 times a day for up to 7 days.

 If you’re not sure how to take valacyclovir, consult the patient information leaflet or speak to a healthcare advisor.

-The antiviral medicine works by preventing the herpes virus from multiplying and spreading.
-Once inside the cell, the medication’s active ingredient acyclovir reduces the replication of the virus.
+TValacyclovir is an antiviral medication which works by preventing the herpes virus from multiplying and spreading.
+Once inside the cell, the medication’s active ingredient, acyclovir, stops replication of the virus.
 As a consequence, HSV does not spread to healthy cells.

 Valacyclovir has been tested extensively in clinical trials and observational studies.
-Research has repeatedly shown that the drug is safe even when used long-term at doses up to 1g a day.
+Research has repeatedly shown that the drug is safe even when used long-term at doses of up to 1g per day.

-Whilst the prescription drug reduces the severity of HSV-1 and HSV-2, it does not cure herpes.
+While the drug reduces the severity of HSV-1 and HSV-2, and can reduce the rate of transmission, it does not cure herpes.
 It is used to help heal open sores faster and relieve associated symptoms such as aches and pains.

 It’s important to understand that carriers of HSV are infectious at all times and even though valacyclovir can reduce viral shedding, patients must use a condom during sexual intercourse (HSV-2) and avoid kissing (HSV-1) if they have any open mouth sores.